openstack/octavia/doc/source/design/version0.5/component-design.rst

 **Notes:**

 * This interface is stateless.
-State should be managd by the controller, and stored in a highly available database.
+State should be managed by the controller, and stored in a highly available database.